chriskuchin/terraform-provider-bowtie/docs/resources/dns_block_list.md

 ### Optional

-- `override_to_allow` (String) Optional list of DNS names to exclude from any retrieved DNS block lists.
+- `override_to_allow` (List of String) Optional list of DNS names to exclude from any retrieved DNS block lists.
 - `upstream` (String) An upstream URL that returns a DNS block list.

 ### Read-Only